pubnub/swift-quickstart-platform/README.md

 ## Setup the project

-If you don't want to copy the code from this document, you can clone the repository and use the files in there.
+If you don't want to copy the code from this document, you can clone this repository and use the project files locally.

 1. Open Xcode and create a new iOS App.